Ashin-Jiyo/urlink/README.md

 1. Go to [url.ashin.me](https://url.ashin.me) to access the portal.
 2. Create an account or log in.
 3. Click "API Key" button. this will take you to the [developer page](https://url.ashin.me/developers).
+4. Then click "create new key button" to generate your API key.

 ## Quick Start